textpattern/textpattern.github.io/administration/users-panel.md

 ## User data form

-Administrators, publishers, and the account owner can open the user account data form by clicking the username in the **Login** column of the user accounts table.
+Administrators, publishers, and the account owner can open the user account data form by selecting the username in the **Login** column of the user accounts table.

 As the data form makes clear, only the **Real name**, **Email**, and **Privileges** data is editable. **Login** names (usernames) can not be edited here[^3], and the last login date/time values are not displayed.